gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 Currently noncopyable fields of Noncopyable types are currently not allowed at all under SE-390.
-This reduces expressivity around destructuring noncopyable values.
+This reduces expressivity around destructuring noncopyable values including self in mutating functions.
 We would like to loosen the language rules here to allow for this increase in expressivity.

 ## Motivation